Toytiny/milliFlow/README.md

 ### Dataset License

-The dataset provided in this repository is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.
+The dataset provided in this repository is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 See the [LICENSE-DATA](LICENSE-DATA) file for details.